ymadoff/ryba/tools/sqoop_install.coffee.md

         name: 'sqoop'
       .hdp_select
         name: 'sqoop-client'
-        version: 'latest'
       .then next

 ## Mysql Connector

 MySQL is by default usable by Sqoop.
 The driver installed after running the "masson/commons/mysql_client" is copied into the Sqoop library folder.

     module.exports.push name: 'Hadoop Sqoop # MySQL Connector', handler: (ctx, next) ->